-The report includes links to learn more about each reported error type.
-In addition to standard AMP errors, the report can expose the following error types.
+In addition to standard AMP errors, the report can expose the following additional error types.

 A mismatch can also occur when a robots.txt file blocks significant resources on one or the other.
-Open the Blocked Resources Report to see whether either page has blocked resources.
+Inspect the indexed version of the page using the URL Inspection tool to see whether either page has blocked resources.

 Google isn't seeing my fix!

 If you've submitted a fix but the error is still being shown in the report, remember that Google crawls a page only periodically.
 You can wait for the scheduled regular recrawl, or you can request a recrawl using the Fetch as Google page.

 Google can't find any AMP pages!

 If you have published AMP pages that are not appearing in your AMP report, here are a few possible reasons:

 - Are you looking at the right property?
 The Search Console property must match the hosting site.
 A common mistake is to post AMP pages on the www site but look at the non-www site in Search Console, or to post pages on the https site but look at the http site in Search Console.